 Living donor kidney transplants achieve long-term results that are significantly better than deceased donor transplants, and they eliminate the risk of patient deterioration or death while on the waitlist.
 The UT Southwestern Medical Center kidney transplant team strongly encourages patients to actively pursue living donor kidney transplantation whenever possible.

 Age, gender, and race are not factors in determining a successful match.
 Every potential donor is evaluated on an individual basis.

 Living donor kidney transplants have several advantages over transplants from deceased donors.

 According to the U.S. Procurement and Transplantation Network, living donation provides for better allograft (another name for the transplanted kidney) and patient survival than deceased donor transplantation.
-The Scientific Registry of Transplant Recipients shows the most recent results data for St. Paul University Hospital.

 Living donor transplantation allows recipients to have their transplants sooner and spend as little time as possible on dialysis.
 As a result, most patients are in better overall health at the time of transplant.